Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 *Since mmapped pages can be stored back to their file when physical memory is low, it is possible to mmap files orders of magnitude larger than both the physical memory and swap space."*

-From here it goes two ways (but also can go back either way between the two): for the C (using GObject) itself one can use *gcc* then at deployment it now becomes a [dynamically linked shared object library](http://www.yolinux.com/TUTORIALS/LibraryArchives-StaticAndDynamic.html), **.so*, (that links to your code during run time so if there's changes in the **.so* file you won't have to recompile the main program), such as libtrain.so, which is bridged to with *libffi*; for our process of going from *g-ir-scanner* to GIR XML to *g-ir-compiler* to Typelib with *libgirepository*.
+From here it goes two ways (that can also exchange between the two):

+* For the C (using GObject) itself one can use *gcc* then at deployment it now becomes a [dynamically linked shared object library](http://www.yolinux.com/TUTORIALS/LibraryArchives-StaticAndDynamic.html), **.so*, (that links to your code during run time so if there's changes in the **.so* file you won't have to recompile the main program), an example being libtrain.so, which is bridged to with *libffi*
-[*libffi*](https://en.wikipedia.org/wiki/Libffi) is a dynamically linked shared object library (**.so*) and interface for C that calls natively compiled functions at run time instead of at the compile time.
+  * [*libffi*](https://en.wikipedia.org/wiki/Libffi) is a dynamically linked shared object library (**.so*) and interface for C that calls natively compiled functions at run time instead of at the compile time.
+* For our process of going from the C (using GObject) to *g-ir-scanner* to GIR XML to *g-ir-compiler* to Typelib we go with *libgirepository*.

-*libgirepository* is a dynamically linked shared object library (**.so*) that "can read Typelibs and present them in libffi-based ways" per the ASCII art architecture overview.
+  * *libgirepository* is a dynamically linked shared object library (**.so*) that "can read Typelibs and present them in libffi-based ways" per the ASCII art architecture overview.

 ## Finally at the escalators!